jvahrenhold97/MMTSCNet/README.md

 # MMTSCNet
-This is the official repository for MMTSCNet (Multimodal Tree Species Classification Network).
+This is the official repository for MMTSCNet (Multimodal Tree Species Classification Network), as published in Remote Sensing [https://doi.org/10.3390/rs17071304](https://doi.org/10.3390/rs17071304).
 This network was developed to accurately classify LiDAR point clouds of individual trees by augmenting the existing geometric information from the point cloud with numerical features and bidirectional, color-coded views of the point clouds.
 This approach ensures as much information as possible is captured and allows for high accuracies when classifying coniferous and broadleaf tree species.

 # Datasets and Study Sites
 The model was trained and used to predict on the PANGAEA dataset of multi-source segmented LiDAR tree point clouds by Weiser et al. (2022), available at [https://doi.pangaea.de/10.1594/PANGAEA.942856](https://doi.pangaea.de/10.1594/PANGAEA.942856), with pre-segmented tree point clouds from multiple forest plots near Karlsruhe and Bretten in Germany.
 For each plot, FWF data was available as a byproduct and can be found here: [https://doi.org/10.1594/PANGAEA.947038](https://doi.org/10.1594/PANGAEA.947038).